Small Business Insurance

 Here are the types of coverage you should consider:

 - Property and liability.
-Property and liability insurance protects you in the event of fire, flood, and other natural disasters, as well as judgments for accidents on your property or involving your employees while they are conducting firm business.
+Property and liability insurance protects you in the event of fire, flood, and some natural disasters, as well as judgments for accidents on your property or involving your employees while they are conducting firm business.
 A major advantage to this coverage is that the provider is obligated to provide defense counsel should you be sued.
 What’s more, should the lawsuit against you involve a mix of covered and uncovered claims, the insurer still must provide a capable attorney.